Declaring Anthropology FAQs

 Normally, every ANT major takes ANT 300 and ANT 301 during junior year, unless studying abroad.
 At graduation, the transcript degree for all concentrators will be A.B. in Anthropology.
 (Students who successfully complete the curriculum of their chosen track will receive a departmental attestation on Class Day and may note their concentration on their resumés.)

-- How are the three tracks different?
+- How are the separate tracks different?

 - When do I have to decide on my track?